TourBySpot

 Injeongjeon Hall

-Explore Injeongjeon Hall, the majestic throne hall of Changdeokgung Palace in Seoul, South Korea.
-Discover its rich history, unique architecture, and the royal stories held within this National Treasure.
+Explore Injeongjeon Hall, the grand main throne hall of Changdeokgung Palace in Seoul, South Korea.
+Discover its history, architecture, and cultural significance.

 Overview